19 Iteration without loops

 19.2 lapply() and sapply(): base R functionals

-The idea of handing a function to something that applies it to every element in a collection goes back to Lisp.
-John McCarthy’s 1960 paper described mapcar, a function that takes a function and a list and returns a new list with the function applied to each element.
+The idea of handing a function to something that applies it to every element in a collection is older than R, older than S, older than most programming languages people still use.
+John McCarthy’s 1960 paper described mapcar, a Lisp function that takes a function and a list and returns a new list with the function applied to each element.
 The name map became standard in later languages (Scheme, ML, Haskell), and R inherited the concept twice: once through lapply() in base R, and again through purrr::map() in the tidyverse.
 The mechanism is always the same.
 You separate what to do from how to iterate, and let the language handle the second part. lapply() is R’s oldest version of that idea:

 lapply(penguins_split, \(df) mean(df$body_mass_g, na.rm = TRUE))